The Human League: 1980–1989: Lineup changes, commercial success, Dare, Hysteria, and Crash

 The relationship between Oakey and Ware had always been turbulent, and the pair often quarrelled over creative and personal matters.
 Their lack of success compared with the success of Gary Numan at that time had brought matters to a head.
 Ware insisted the band maintain their pure electronic sound, while Oakey wanted to emulate the more conventional sound of more successful pop groups.
 The two clashed continually and Ware eventually walked out in 1980.
 Taking Ware's side, Marsh joined him in quitting the band.
 Manager Bob Last tried to reconcile both parties, and when that proved impossible, various options were suggested, including two new bands under a Human League sub-label.
-Eventually, it was agreed that Oakey would continue with the Human League name, while Ware and Marsh would form a completely new band, which became Heaven 17.
-Two weeks before the UK/Europe tour, the band split.
+Eventually, it was agreed that Oakey and Wright would continue with the Human League name, while Marsh and Ware would form a completely new band, which became Heaven 17 with singer Glenn Gregory, who had been their first choice for Human League singer back in 1977.